Having your operation for pancreatic cancer

 You can view and print the quick guides for all the pages in the treating pancreatic cancer section.

-Before your surgery, you will need
+Before your surgery, you may have

 - Blood tests to check your general health and kidney function